nottrobin/robinwinslow.uk/_posts/2015-10-23-junior-doctors-complaining.md

 Doctors often work overtime and ["unsocial hours"][], and are [paid extra accordingly][] as a percentage of their basic pay.
 Currently, any hours outside 8am to 6pm on a weekday are considered unsocial, although Jeremy Hunt is trying to change that (see below).

-The [European Working Time Directive in theory limits][] doctors to working a maximum average of 48 hours a week (over a 26 week period), and a maximum of 91 hours in any individual week.
+The [European Working Time Directive in theory limits][] doctors to working a maximum average of 48 hours a week over a 26 week period, and a maximum of 91 hours in any individual week.
 However, despite attempts to enforce these hours, some doctors [still work 100-hour weeks][].

 What other difficulties do doctors face?
 ===